Elaphe Hub Motors

 (Update: April 2021: Hindenburg Research has made several allegations regarding Lordstown Motors,

-one of which is that they are actually at least three years away from production.
+one of which is that they are at least three years away from production.
 It will be interesting to

 see if they’re right.)